Zaywoo66/Java/README.md

 # Java
-🎵 Music Media Management System — Assignment 2
+🎵 Music Media Management System
-📌 Assignment Objective

 This project was developed as part of Assignment 2 to demonstrate the application of Object-Oriented Programming principles in Java.